-Student work habits are reported in the Terms 1 and 3 via EmmLink using a rubric.
+Student work habits are reported in Terms 1 and 3 via Emmlink using a rubric.
 No comment is required.
-As described below there are four Indicators of Work Habits and assigning a value to these will result in a 'score' which is then used to determine the Effort Commendations for each semester.
+As described below, there are four Indicators of Work Habits and assigning a value to these will result in a 'score' which is then used to determine the Effort Commendations for each semester.

-Work Habits Indicators:
+Work Habit Indicators:

-Takes responsibility for own learning
+Take responbility for own learning

 This Indicator is linked to students focusing on the success criteria they have been shown.
-Students scoring a Very High in this Indicator will be students who stick at the learning and do more than the minimum, becoming independent learners.
+Students scoring a Very High in this Indicator will be students who stick to the learning and do more than the minimum, becoming independent learners.